N-Acetyl-Cysteine (NAC) supports cellular health and is the precursor for glutathione (1).

 NAC increases intracellular Glutathione and also provides its own direct free radical protection by defending against ROS (reactive oxygen species), helping to maintain proper cellular health against oxidative stressors (3).

 Pure Nootropics’ NAC provides 500 mg per 1 capsule.
-Suggested use for adults is 1 capsule by mouth daily, or as directed by your healthcare practitioner.
+Suggested use for adults is 1 capsule by mouth daily (or 500 mg powder weighed on a milligram scale once daily), or as directed by your healthcare practitioner.

 If you are taking any medications, please consult your healthcare practitioner before beginning supplementation.

 For further information, please see our References Tab above.